backstage/backstage/docs/frontend-system/architecture/04-plugins.md

 });
 ```

-The created plugin does not yet do anything, it will need some plugin options to be usefull:
+The created plugin does not yet do anything, it will need some plugin options to be useful:

-- Extend it's functionallty, through pages, navigation items or entity cards, using `extensions`
+- Extend it's functionality, through pages, navigation items or entity cards, using `extensions`
 - You can make it reachable through `routes`
 - Link to other plugins in Backstage using `externalRoutes`
 - Pass `featureFlags` to it